schadenfred/proscrypt-koans/README.md

 ## Orient

 Humans have different mental models we use to make decisions.
 A fighter pilot in a dogfight has her pedals and yoke, her radio, her gauges and instruments, and her training to put herself between the sun and any threat.
 A basketball player has her body, her knowledge of her teammates and of her opponents, and her 3-point skills.
 If you wear contacts, you might have a mental model in place that allowed you to avoid the frustration I had above; maybe you thought ahead unlike my dumb ass and bought extra pairs of glasses and contacts; or maybe you asked your optometrist to email you a copy of your prescription way back when and you can find it by searching your email and then you can use it buy unregulated eyeglasses made by child laborers in Phnom Penh.
 Regular people don't always have tools or mental models to fight against cronyism -- except maybe with your vote, or if you're wealthy enough, with a well timed political donation.
 But you aren't regular.

 You're fucking elite.

-If you've gotten this far, you have mental models of some kind already: Knowing what it is to be polite, how to show respect, how to persuade, your understanding of economics, accounting, and business processes, your sense of humor.
+If you've gotten this far, you have mental models of some kind already: Knowing what it is to be polite, how to show respect, how to persuade, other people's wants and needs, your understanding of economics, accounting, and business processes, and your sense of humor.
 Maybe you're a little bit entrepreneurial.
 Maybe you've developed mental models of Steve Blank's [Customer Development](https://en.wikipedia.org/wiki/Customer_development), or of Eric Ries's ironically much fatter and doughier [lean startup methodology](https://en.wikipedia.org/wiki/Lean_startup).
-As we go through these koans, your inventory of models will grow to include familiarity with the tools we just installed as well as new ones, including [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) and [test driven development](https://en.wikipedia.org/wiki/Test-driven_development).
+As we go through these koans, your inventory of models will grow to include familiarity with the tools we just installed, as well as with new ones, including [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) and [test driven development](https://en.wikipedia.org/wiki/Test-driven_development).
+Some will prove useful later, others won't.
+Take what you like.

 ## Decide